 What to do?

-when you don't want to use it.If the folder /etc/profile.d doesn't exist create it.
-Then run touch /etc/profile.d/[any descriptive name here].sh
+create-react-app(cra) or add HMR using some library if you don't want to use cra.
+Here is a tutorial for that (haven't tested it).Ctrl + C when you don't want to use it.If the folder /etc/profile.d doesn't exist create it.
+Then run touch /etc/profile.d/[any descriptive name here].sh and open it in the text editor of your choice.
+Then add export BROWSER=none there.

 Then logout and login again.
-If it didn't work then try putting export BROWSER="none" in the file
+If it didn't work then try putting export BROWSER="none" in the file.

 This is setting an environment variable.